-We may not be able to attract or retain qualified management and commercial, scientific and clinical personnel due to the intense competition for qualified personnel among biotechnology, pharmaceutical and other businesses.
+In addition, we may not be able to attract or retain qualified management and commercial, scientific and clinical personnel due to the intense competition for qualified personnel among biotechnology, pharmaceutical and other businesses.
 If we are not able to attract and retain necessary personnel to accomplish our business objectives, we may experience constraints that will significantly impede the achievement of our development objectives, our ability to raise additional capital and our ability to implement our business strategy.

-We are highly dependent on Dr. Laurence J.N.
-Cooper, our Chief Executive Officer and our principal scientific, regulatory, and medical advisors.
-Dr. Cooper may terminate his employment with us at any time, subject, however, to certain non-compete and non-solicitation covenants.
-The loss of the technical knowledge and management and industry expertise of Dr. Cooper or any of our other key personnel, could result in delays in product development, loss of key personnel or partnerships, and diversion of management resources, which could adversely affect our operating results.
+We are highly dependent on our principal scientific, regulatory, and medical advisors.
+The loss of any of our key personnel, could result in delays in product development, loss of key personnel or partnerships, and diversion of management resources, which could adversely affect our operating results.
 We do not carry "key person" life insurance policies on any of our officers or key employees.